 Storyline – 6.5/10

-The story of the game follows a nameless traveler armed with a bow and single arrow, on a quest to defeat all the titans throughout the land, in order to harness the power of the titan souls and realize a great truth and power.
+The story of the game follows a nameless traveler armed with a bow and a single arrow, on a quest to defeat all the titans throughout the land, in order to harness the power of the titan souls and realize a great truth and power.
 What bugs me about the story more than anything is that there is too much left unexplained in my opinion.
 There’s nothing with a level of ambiguity when it comes to a story, for example, if it ends on an interesting cliff-hanger, or if there are certain aspects of characters or plot twists that are left open to debate.
 But since there does seem to be some kind of mythology attached to this game, I would have liked to find out a lot more about it.
 Shadow of the Colossus’s plot was somewhat similar, but there was more depth to it than there is in this game, making the players care more about what would be going on, or what would happen to the characters.
 But where Titan Souls is concerned, I was left wanting in this aspect; at least until a sequel may be developed.

 Originality – 7/10

-Though Titan Souls may not be the first game to do many of the things that it does by any stretch of the imagination, they are all done with its own unique twist which will make gamers, especially seasoned players of retro games, appreciate it to a great extent.
-It’s open to players both looking for a wondrous sense of nostalgia, as well as younger gamers looking to explore into how gaming used to be, but at the same time, being in for a different kind of experience to what was typically available to gamers back in the days of the Super NES and Mega Drive.
+Though Titan Souls may not be the first game to do many of the things that it does by any stretch of the imagination, they are all done with their own unique twist which will make gamers, especially seasoned players of retro games, appreciate it to a great extent.
+It’s open to players both looking for a wondrous sense of nostalgia, as well as younger gamers looking to explore how gaming used to be, but at the same time, being in for a different kind of experience to what was typically available to gamers back in the days of the Super NES and Mega Drive.

 In summation, Titan Souls is a gaming experience well worth delving into.
-It’s challenging without being accessible, it’s visuals are marvelous to behold, and though it may be lacking somewhat in the story, it provides an ample amount in what matters most; immersing gameplay.
+It’s challenging without being accessible, its visuals are marvelous to behold, and though it may be lacking somewhat in the story, it provides an ample amount in what matters most; immersing gameplay.